-Students in Kindergarten through fifth grade take part in the Orff-Schulwerk curriculum, a comprehensive approach to performing arts education that incorporates music, dance, and drama.
+Students in Grades K - 5 take part in the Orff-Schulwerk curriculum, a comprehensive approach to performing arts education that incorporates music, dance, and drama.
 Students in an Orff classroom create, compose, and improvise at all age levels while constantly building music literacy.

-Our students in Kindergarten through fourth grade perform in several events during the year in which each student sings, dances, and plays an instrument.
+Our students in Grades K - 4 perform in several events during the year in which each student sings, dances, and play instruments.
 Students in fifth grade, in addition to continuing with the Orff curriculum, also begin instruction on the violin, viola, cello, or bass.
-This is the fifteenth year of our fifth through twelfth grade string program which utilizes the Bornoff Approach.

-Students in sixth through eighth grade can build upon these experiences by joining either our Sixth Grade Choir or Orchestra (Haydn Orchestra) and the Seventh and Eighth Grade Choir (Saintly Voices) or Orchestra (Mozart Orchestra).
+Students build upon these experiences by joining the Grade 6 Choir or Haydn Orchestra and then Saintly Voices choir or Mozart Orchestra in Grades 7 & 8.
 These classes focus on building both individual technique and ensemble playing, and students perform in multiple events throughout the year.

 Students in the Upper School may choose from a variety of vocal and instrumental ensembles.
 Our students regularly perform at school and community events, and routinely represent the School at the district, regional, state, and national level.

-Instrumentalists may play in the Philharmonic Orchestra and may audition to also play in either the Honors Wind Ensemble or Counterpoints (Honors Strings).
-Vocalists may sing in the Upper School Concert Choir and may audition to sing in one of two Honors Vocal Ensembles, Elements of Sound (coed) or TrebleMakers (all female).
-Students may participate in both instrumental and choral ensembles.
+Instrumentalists may play in the Philharmonic Orchestra and may also audition to play in Counterpoints (Honors Strings).
+Vocalists may sing in the Upper School Concert Choir, as well as audition to sing in Saints Chorale in Grades 10 - 12.
+Additionally, students can elect to join an a cappella group, Elements of Sound (coed) or TrebleMakers (all female).